bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/checkout-sdk.md

 The Checkout JS SDK and associated documentation is available from the [BigCommerce SDK Repo.](https://github.com/bigcommerce/checkout-sdk-js)

 ## How can I update the SDK?
-The following steps describe how you can update your Checkout SDK to create a custom checkout experience.
+The following steps describe how you can update your Checkout SDK when using a custom checkout.

 1. Fork and clone [checkout-js](https://github.com/bigcommerce/checkout-js); then, install dependencies.